zuozhenggh/learning-library/developer-library/mtdrworkshop/backend/README.md

 ![](images/Deployment-menu.png " ")

-4. Create and Edit a new deployment
+4. Create new deployment

 ![](images/Basic-info-API_Policies.png " ")

-Click Next then set your Object Storage
+Click Next then set CORS Policy (your Object Storage region and the external IP of the Kubernetes service postfixed by ":8780"

 ![](images/Origins-Methods.png " ")